-If you are concerned about safe volumes for liposuction, Dr. Mowlavi can help you appreciate what volume of tumescent will be required to complete your body contouring.
+If you are concerned about safe volumes for liposuction, Our Surgical Team can help you understand what volume of tumescent will be required to complete your body contouring.
 Patients requiring more than the safe liposuction volume guidelines may be recommended to complete their transformation in two settings.

-This 39-year-old female who completed her transformation with safe volumes of liposuction measuring 4.2 L.
+This 39-year-old female who completed her transformation with safe volumes of liposuction measuring 4.2 Liters.